ukchukx/essentials/design_patterns/src/main/java/patterns/behavioural/observer/README.md

 # Intent
-**Observer** is a behavioral design pattern that lets you dene a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
+**Observer** is a behavioural design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.

 # Applicability